-The Exciting Future of the Office
+The Role of the Office Is Evolving

 The modern office’s role as a “factory for knowledge work” has evolved over the years.
 Office spaces have followed suit, transitioning from layouts with dedicated offices to more ubiquitous open-plan configurations.

 While the work environment has changed, the four primary aspects of work have remained steady:

 - Collaborative teamwork

 Thus far, the Work From Home story is the surprising success of collaborative teamwork and focused work in a time where nearly all employees who can work remotely are doing so.
 A recent Cushman & Wakefield survey of over 50,000 people working from home found three in four people agree or strongly agree that they collaborate effectively with colleagues in the current environment.
 This is up 10% from before the pandemic.

 The Cushman & Wakefield survey also confirmed that personal productivity remains strong due to the improved capability for focused work and fewer distractions for remote employees.